CTE Within Prion Disease Spectrum

 It appears that genetics, neurotoxins and head trauma can trigger brain disease, including Alzheimer’s disease, Parkinson’s disease and Creutzfeldt-Jakob disease (CJD).
 The real difference is which region of the brain comes under attack first and the speed of the attack.
 No two cases are identical.

 This trauma triggers progressive degeneration of the brain tissue, including the build-up of an abnormal protein called tau.
 These changes in the brain can begin months, years, or even decades after the last brain trauma or end of active athletic involvement.
 The brain degeneration is associated with memory loss, confusion, impaired judgment, impulse control problems, aggression, depression, and, eventually, progressive dementia.

-CTE is part of the global surge in neurodegenerative disease.
 The biggest question is whether CTE is infectious like the other forms of neurodegenerative disease.